Quantum Mechanics, Advanced Course

 - Department of Physics and Astronomy

-120 credits with Quantum Physics or an equivalent introductory course in quantum physics/mechanics, Linear Algebra and Multidimensional Analysis.
+120 credits with Mechanics III and Quantum Physics/Quantum Physics for Engineering, Linear Algebra and Multidimensional Analysis.

 - perform theoretical studies and calculations with applications on atomic and subatomic phenomena.